Private university: Germany

-Germany has 83 private universities (called Privathochschule) and 45 church-run universities (called kirchliche Hochschule).
+As of 2024, Germany has 110 private universities (called Privathochschule) and 38 church-run universities (called kirchliche Hochschule).
 Similar to the state-run universities, they are subdivided into Universitäten (research universities), Fachhochschulen (universities of applied science) and Kunst- und Musikhochschulen (art schools).
 Private universities in Germany need institutional accreditation by the state.

-The first private university in Germany, the Ukrainian Free University, was established 16 September 1950 in Munich.
+The first private university in Germany, the Fresenius University of Applied Sciences, was established in 1848.
 EBS University of Business and Law opened in 1971.
-Witten/Herdecke University opened in 1982 and Zeppelin University in 2003.
+Some institutions, such as Lancaster University Leipzig, operate as private branch campuses of universities headquartered outside the country.

 Though private universities are numerous in Germany, they represent only less than 1% of all students.
 Some private universities, including Hanseatic University Rostock (2007–2009) and the International University in Germany in Bruchsal, have gone out of business.
+As of 2026, universities such as WHU, Frankfurt School of Finance & Management and Constructor are ranked as top private universities.

 Most of the church universities are run by the Protestant or Catholic churches; however, there is one Jewish university (Hochschule für Jüdische Studien) in Heidelberg.